41st Siege Battery, Royal Garrison Artillery: Ypres

 41st Siege Bty re-registered its guns on Langemarck Church and nearby trenches and continued the bombardment as the rest of the guns and ammunition came up.
 Resumption of the offensive on XIV Corps' front was delayed until 16 August (the Battle of Langemarck), when the infantry of 20th (Light) and 29th Divisions pushed out of the Steenbeek Valley to capture Langemarck itself, supported by the 6-inch howitzer batteries firing standing barrages on enemy strongpoints and 'searching' barrages between the objectives.
 This, however, was an isolated success on an otherwise unsuccessful day.
 Next day 62nd Siege Bty joined 23rd HAG and set up a joint OP with 41st Siege Bty.
 On 19 August the bombardment was renewed.
 On 21 August No 2 gun of 41st Siege Bty was destroyed when it suffered a 'premature', which also damaged No 1 gun; six men were wounded, two of whom remained on duty.
 The two guns were replaced on 24 August, but next day the new No 2 gun was damaged and No 4 buried by enemy fire, which also badly damaged the road.
 The batteries fired on 26–28 August in support of operations by the neighbouring corps, but almost no ground was gained.
-After the failures so far, Second Army took up the main direction of the offensive, and operations were paused for reorganisation.Wolff, pp. 171–3.
+After the failures so far, Second Army took up the main direction of the offensive, and operations were paused for reorganisation.

 For some time the policy had been to increase batteries to six guns where possible.
 Personnel for a third section of 41st Siege Bty joined from 416th Siege Bty on 28 August, but the additional guns did not arrive until November.
 416th Siege Bty had been formed at Prees Heath Camp on 10 April 1917.
 After training the personnel went out to the Western Front on 20 August 1917 and joined XIV Corps.
 On arrival one section was posted to 11th Siege Bty, the other to 41st.
 The men of 41st Siege Bty spent two days at XIV Corps HA's Rest Camp, then returned to dig new gun pits in rear of the battered old ones.
 However, as soon as they moved the guns on the night of 11/12 September the whole of 23rd HAG was shelled with high explosive (HE) and gas.